JamesNurdin/ECO-LEAF/timelog.md

 * *1.5 Hours* Finished the powerpoint presentation in preparation for the meeting tomorrow, sent it to Lauritz to review beforehand along with the custom example that was worked on.
 ### 4th October 2023
 * *1 Hour* Met with Lauritz and presented the PowerPoint demonstrating the work done, discussed the work to get done by next meeting and concluded that the PowerPoints aren't needed and shouldnt be prioritised but can be used during meetings to help workflow.
 In addition to this recorded the minutes and updated the respective moodle page.
+### 7th October 2023
+* *3 Hours* Researched three valid data sets for the three main power sources that will be used to reference potential power models in the project, the three are the UK power grid, Ireland's offshore wind generation and a various sites of London with solar energy readings